mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 something comparable to `T`.
 Thanks to that, we can use them not only with quantities but also with `std::chrono::duration` or any other type that exposes such an interface.

+This approach has a downside, though: it produces a set of new APIs which users must learn.
+Nor are these six the only such functions that will need to exist: for example, `max` and `min` are perfectly reasonable to use with `0` regardless of the units, but supporting them under this strategy would require adding a new utility function for each --- and coming up with a name for those functions.

+It also introduces small opportunities for error and diffs that are harder to review, because we're replacing a pattern that uses an operator (say, `a > 0`) with a named function call (say, `is_gt_zero(a)`).

+These pitfalls motivate us to consider other approaches as well.

 #### `Zero` type

 The [@AU] library takes a different approach to this problem.
 It provides an empty type, `Zero`, which